CPE-OOU/BRAIN-TUMOR-CLASSIFICATION-WITH-DEEPLEARNING-AND-STREAMLIT-DEPLOYMENT/README.md

 1. Clone the repository to your local machine.
 2. Install the required dependencies using `requirements.txt`.
 3. Explore the code and resources in the repository.
-4. [Add any specific instructions for running the code or using the models for each architecture.]

 ## Contributions
 Contributions to the project are welcome.
-If you'd like to contribute, please follow the guidelines in [CONTRIBUTING.md](link-to-CONTRIBUTING.md).
+If you'd like to contribute

 ## License
-[Add details about the license under which the project is released.]
+[]

 ## Acknowledgments
-[Optional: Add acknowledgments for any individuals, organizations, or resources that were helpful in completing the project.]
+[ Inueron, Data research group
+]